lloistborn/lloistborn.github.io/_posts/2022-10-02-best-practices-on-writing-test-case-scenarios.md

 }
 ```

 The function format naming is also important part of writing test function.
 This is because unit test also played role as self documentation.
-It is explaining what to expect from a the function being test.
+It is explaining what to expect from the function being test.

-The function is usually using this format that make it easy to understand
+The function is usually using this format that make it easy to understand:
 ```
 1. TestFunctionName
 2. ThenWhatWillHappen